 Overview

-PNS is designed for pain patterns linked to identifiable peripheral nerves.
-In some cases pain is localised and nerve driven but does not require stimulation at the spinal cord level.
-PNS places a small stimulation lead near the relevant nerve to influence pain signalling.
+Peripheral nerve stimulation (PNS) is a targeted neuromodulation treatment used for pain linked to identifiable peripheral nerves.
+In some cases the pain is localised and nerve driven but does not require stimulation at the spinal cord level.
+Peripheral nerve stimulation places a small lead near the relevant nerve to influence pain signalling and improve function.

-Depending on the system and indication treatment may be trialled first and then continued if benefit is clear.
-Your consultant will explain which approach applies to your condition.
+Depending on the system and the clinical indication, treatment may be trialled first and then continued if benefit is clear.
+Your consultant will explain which approach is most appropriate for your condition, pain pattern, and goals.

 Who This Treatment Helps